LiamPietralla/lmp-snippets-store/docs/ef-core/stp-migration.md

 ```

-This wil add a migration file similar to the following:
+This will add a migration file similar to the following:

 ```csharp
 public partial class AddUserStoredProcedure : Migration